trewknowledge/GDPR/README.md

 ## Changelog

+#### 1.3.0
+* Added BuddyPress registration form integration.
+* Added WooCommerce registration and checkout registration form integration.
+* Added admin notifications when a user makes a request that requires interaction.

 ##### 1.2.2
 * Adding a couple missing translation strings.
 * Wrapping the telemetry post type page in an `if` so people can unregister it if they want to.